antiDigest/Grokking-Modern-System-Design-Interview/Distributed Search/Requirements of a Distributed Search System's Design/README.md

 To conclude, we explained what the search system’s requirements are.
 We made resource estimations.
 And lastly, we mentioned the building block that we’ll use in our design of a distributed search system.

 ![Distributed storage: Blob store](./bb.jpg)

+## How will we design a distributed search system?
+We divided the design of a distributed search system into five lessons:

+1. [Requirements](../Requirements%20of%20a%20Distributed%20Search%20System's%20Design/): In this lesson, we list the functional and non-functional requirements of a distributed search system.
+We also estimate our system’s resources, such as servers, storage, and the bandwidth needed to serve a number of queries.
+2. [Indexing](../Indexing%20in%20a%20Distributed%20Search/): This lesson provides us with background knowledge on the process of indexing with the help of an example.
+After discussing indexing, we also look into a centralized architecture of distributed search systems.
+3. [Initial design](../Design%20of%20a%20Distributed%20Search/): This lesson consists of the high-level design of our system, its API, and the details of the indexing and searching process.
+4. [Final design](../Scaling%20Search%20and%20Indexing/): In this lesson, we evaluate our previous design and revamp it to make it more scalable.
+5. [Evaluation](../Evaluation%20of%20a%20Distributed%20Search's%20Design/): This lesson explains how our designed distributed search system fulfills its requirements.
+Let’s start by understanding the requirements of designing a distributed search system.